 August 2018.
 Happily there was a cheap and cheerful option in the form of… Jinhua Ham Jerky!
 These bite-sized packs are great for getting a little taste and come in a variety of flavors.
 There are also beef alternatives.
 I thought the Jinhua Jerky was really tasty, so much so that I grabbed a couple of packs for the road and one for my flatmate Day-Bird back in Rui’an.
 I should point out that Jinhua Ham Museum is an understated attraction that may disappoint those who’ve gone out of their way to come here with high expectations.
 It won’t take you more than twenty minutes to work your way through the exhibits and the factory floors are sadly closed to the public.
 If you’re in town though you should definitely swing by, it’s about a twenty-minute drive from People’s Square in the centre and one of China’s highly unique attractions.
 Better yet it’s free to enter and open daily from 10:00-18;00.

-For more on my adventures in this largely unknown city check out more 5s from Jinhua.
+For more on my adventures in this largely unknown city check out more reports from Jinhua.

 Interested in reading more about China?
 Why not click through my stacks of articles from all around the country.